Deterministic stability architecture for distributed systems.

 Distributed and event-driven systems

-Where burstiness, queue contention and retries shape outcomes.
+Where burstiness, contention and retries shape operational outcomes.

 Iterative and optimisation workflows

-Early evaluation shows reduced variability, tighter tail latency and fewer latency spikes under burst conditions.
-Further evaluation is ongoing in larger-scale and production-like environments.
+Early evaluation indicates reduced variability, improved tail-latency stability and more controlled behaviour under burst and degraded conditions.
+Further evaluation is ongoing across larger-scale and production-like environments.

 Technical and evaluation enquiries